Welcome back, Mr. President.

 Whatever else happens going forward by the end of the 90-day continuing resolution period, New Hampshire will have "saved" or spent $22 million less than it would have under the vetoed budget.

-• New Hampshire’s jobless rate at 2.5 percent is third-lowest in the country and at times during your term has been the lowest.
+New Hampshire's jobless rate at 2.5 percent is third-lowest in the country and at times during your term has been number one.

 Heck, the biggest economic "crisis" right now is finding skilled bodies for the tens of thousands of jobs that go unfilled in the state every 30 days.

 We're by no means out of the woods yet, but all that federal money the congressional delegation and your administration sent back here to fight the opioid epidemic appears to have lowered the drug overdose death rate statewide.